DinisCruz/Book_Hacking_Portugal/manuscript/Why-Portugal.md

 It is easier to implement these ideas in a smaller country, which is more likely to have fewer agendas and fewer lobby groups wielding influence.
 We already have the power to make these changes.
 Being able to make them is an important aspect of Portugal's sovereignty and independence.

-At this very moment, we are three degrees of separation from the people who can make this happen.

 Of course, you can replace Portugal with any other country in the world, especially any European country.
 But I am Portuguese, so I have a soft spot for Portugal, and I know that Portugal has exceptional talent, exceptional AppSec people who could make this happen.
 What we need is focus and determination.

-### Raise the bar of the discussion

-We live in an era where ideas are not debated, experts are ignored, science is not respected, and lies are accepted.
-This is very dangerous for us, for our children and for Portugal.
-Eleanor Roosevelt is credited with saying "Great minds discuss ideas; average minds discuss events; small minds discuss people" ( http://quoteinvestigator.com/2014/11/18/great-minds).
-I want to discuss and act on ideas, not events or people.
-We need a better, more informed, more knowledgeable, and more empowered media, to keep the system accountable.

-### Portugal has ...

 The following aspects of Portuguese life, culture, history, education, and economic environment make it an ideal location to implement these ideas: